-The best method to getting rid of dandelions without affecting the grass on your lawn is to use a broadleaf herbicide.
-This herbicide will only attack the dandelions and other broadleaf weeds in your lawn.
+The best method to get rid of dandelions without affecting the grass on your lawn is to use a broadleaf herbicide.
+This herbicide will only attack the dandelions and other broadleaf weeds on your lawn.
 The grass would be untouched and unharmed after spraying broadleaf herbicide on it.
-It’s is an easy, safe, and trusted way to get rid of dandelions.
+It is an easy, safe, and trusted way to get rid of dandelions.

 Yes, Vinegar will kill the dandelion root.
 Although Vinegar is an organic herbicide, you should know that it can negatively impact your grass.
 In essence, it can kill your grass if it comes in contact with it.
 Hence, if you would rather resort to killing dandelion root with Vinegar, you must be extra careful and apply it to the dandelion root like a professional.

 If you do not like how they intrude on your lawn during spring, then you should get rid of dandelions.
 They sprout aggressively on any lawn.
 Sometimes, they could steal the spotlight from your green, lush garden or lawn with their yellow shine.

 If you do not like what they’ve done to your lawn, by all means, get rid of Dandelion.
 However, if you do not mind the fact that they’ve grown on your lawn, then you should leave it.